iamsammak/UnderstandingTechnicalConcepts/markdown/README.md

 ![image](image url here)
 ```

-After testing, I found that the old format works if you add an extra line(enter) between the bracket refence and the image link reference
+After testing, I found that the old format works if you add at least an extra line between the bracket reference and the image link reference it still works
 ```
 ![image]